benjha/docker_isaac/README.md

 oc create -f isaac_server_deployment.yaml
 ```

 After creating a deployment, a POD will be spawned.

+- Create a Service

-Now, the next steps is to open communications in the POD so it can communicate with SUMMIT and the outside world.
+The next step is to open POD comunications so it can handle incoming/outgoing messages between SUMMIT and between the outside world.

 ISAAC server uses two services and its corresponding network policies for communication.
 First, SUMMIT - ISAAC server communication is enabled by NodePorts: